neuron4/daniellerch.github.io/_posts/2017-11-01-stego_lsbm.md

 ---
 layout: post
-title: Steganography and Steganalysis in Images III
+title: Steganography and Steganalysis in Images III: LSB Matching and Matrix Embedding
 ---

 ## Steganography and Steganalysis in Images III